aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/appendix/09-cicd.md

     ```

 Using the output from above, copy and paste the following content
-into a CI/CD environment variable of type `File`
+into a CI/CD environment variable of type `variable`
 (under `Settings` -> `CI/CD` -> `Variables` -> `Add variable`):

 ```json